 TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

-CHAPTER II: DEPARTMENT OF STATE POLICE
+CHAPTER II: ILLINOIS STATE POLICE

 PART 1285 SAMPLE COLLECTION FOR GENETIC MARKER INDEXING